 You already know the importance of emphasizing the benefit to consumer when you’re writing copy.

 But I want you to take it even one step further.
-Because people don’t really want to buy a product or service – what they want to buy is a transformation.
+Because people don’t really want to buy a product or service.
+What customers want to buy is a transformation.
 They want their lives to be different, and they want this product or service to make their lives different.

 And, as the copywriter, it’s up to you to tell them how that’s going to happen.
-To paint the picture for them of what full transformation will look like.
+It’s you’re job to show them what the full transformation can—and will—look like if they purchase.
 How is their life going to change?
-The more detail you can put into this, the more you can make the potential customer really see themselves after the transformation, the more effective your copy will be.
+The more detail you can put into this—the more you can make the potential customer really see themselves after the transformation—the more effective your copy will be.

-This is an opportunity for your client to really connect with his or her potential customers.
+This is an opportunity for your client to really connect with their potential customers.

-But, if your client has a goal for what will happen for the clients who purchase, you can write about that.
-In the example above, you could write (from your client’s point of view) “My goal for you is to double your business” and then really detail the vision your client has for his or her customer’s success.
+But if your client has a goal for what will happen for the clients who purchase, you can write about that.
+In the example above, you could write (from your client’s point of view): “My goal for you is to double your business.”
+And then really detail the vision your client has for their customers’ successes.

-This can help customers understand the possibilities, as well as really get a feel for how important the customer’s success is to your client.
+This can help customers understand the possibilities as well as really get a feel for how important the customer success is to your client.
 It creates an immediate connection between them and that helps make it easier for a customer to purchase.

 3. Facing Objections Head-On

 Any time someone is thinking of buying something, justifications for not purchasing—or “objections”—are going to pop into their head.
-Some of the most common ones are concerns about price, concerns that it won’t work for them, and concerns that they won’t use it (when applicable) – though you may be able to come up with some others based on the product or service itself.
+Some of the most common ones are concerns about price, concerns that it won’t work for them, and concerns that they won’t use it (when applicable).
+You may be able to come up with additional objections based on the product or service itself.

 One of the most effective ways to help people overcome these objections is to address them head-on.
 Giving voice to objections—maybe even before the potential customer has a chance to—diffuses their power.